SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 Cumulocity supports two types of hierarchies: A device hierarchy and an asset hierarchy.
 The device hierarchy tracks how devices are linked to Cumulocity from a communications point of view.
 The asset hierarchy structures the assets that are being remotely supervised and controlled through the M2M devices.
 For details, please refer to "[Cumulocity's Domain Model](/guides/concepts/domain-model)"

 In the Cockpit application, you construct your asset hierarchy by creating group objects and by linking devices into the hierarchy.
-Typically, the asset hierarchy depends on the kind of IoT device that are used.
-There are many IoT devices, these two types are very common:
+The asset hierarchy depends on the IoT devices used.
+There are many IoT devices, but these two types are very common:

 * **Smart devices** are self-contained devices that include sensors, actuators and a communication module.
 They are typically connected to a single asset.
 Smart devices are trackers, weather station or general "smart" sensors with built-in communication module.